karl-zylinski/karl-zylinski.github.io/content/posts/dynamic-arrays-and-arenas.md

 Initially the dynamic array has no memory allocated at all.
 After 1 append it will have allocated some initial memory.
 This initial memory will have capacity for 8 items.
 That's the default for dynamic arrays.
 Imagine that 8 more items are then appended.
 This will make the dynamic array run out of capacity, forcing it to grow again.
 The new capacity will probably be something like 24.

-So each time the dynamic array grows, it does this:
+Each time the dynamic array grows, it does this:
 - Tell arena allocator to allocate memory for new data block: OK!
 It gives you that many bytes (as long as it is not full).
 - Copy old data to new data block: OK!
 - Tell allocator to deallocate the old data: Nope!
 Arena allocators don't implement individual allocations.
 This step will have no effect.

 Internally, when the dynamic array tries to free the old block, the allocator reports an `Mode_Not_Implemented` error.
 The dynamic array does not care about that error.

 So the old memory block is just left in the arena.
 Think of what happens if the dynamic array grows several times: You'll waste _a lot_ of memory.
 It's just a graveyard of old blocks in a trail behind the currently used block.
 That's why we have `130304` bytes between the start of the arena and the first item of the dynamic array.
-It's the old trash left by the dynamic array.

 ## Why can't the arena just deallocate the old block?